 - Dice quarter to a half a tub of tofu

 - Put all in fry pan and toss frequently as you cook

 - Cook on medium heat for about ten to fifteen minutes with lid until done, yet still firm

 - Have your brown or basmati rice ready in a large bowl

 - Shovel the veggies on top

-- Add a half a handful of roasted unsalted organic cashews or peanuts
+- Add a half a handful of roasted unsalted organic cashew or peanut pieces

 - Invite a friend over for dinner